KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-interactions.md

 ### Mitachurl

-#### Standing on Geo MC E skill Restricts Mitachurls to Slime-Throwing Attacks Only
+#### Standing on Geo MC E Skill Restricts Mitachurls to Slime-Throwing Attacks Only

 **By:** maxtrouble\#3719
 **Added:** <Version date="2020-12-19" />